Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsection{Challenges and Opportunities}

 Every process has its challenges as well as areas of improvements.
 Below we touch on both.

 Participants speculated two main challenges for practitioners to provide seamful XAI around \textbf{value tensions between teams} and \textbf{crafting a seam in a productive manner.} First, at an organizational level, \textit{competing incentives and value tensions between teams can impact which seams are shown or hidden.} “Each team has its own agenda; the product [team] has a go-to market strategy that may conflict with AI ethics division's-- who wins out?”
-(P34).
-To solve this problem, participants suggested that “before teams even get started, they should put their cards on the table and get some alignment of goals...we don't want a fight when people are transferring seams to the reflection [card]” (P30).
-Participants, especially policy advisors, highlight that “if we don't get alignment ahead of time, the process won't be as effective” (P28).
-They felt it's “imperative to harmonize business goals,... team mandates, and the customer's interest” (P18) for the process to have the highest impact.
+(P34). \textit{To solve this problem}, participants suggested that “before teams even get started, they should put their cards on the table and get some alignment of goals...we don't want a fight when people are transferring seams to the reflection [card]” (P30).
+Participants, especially policy advisors, highlighted that “if we don't get alignment ahead of time, the process won't be as effective” (P28).
+They felt it's “imperative to harmonize business goals and the customer's interest” (P18) for the process to have the highest impact.

-Second, at a process level, participants \textit{initially struggled to craft or frame the seam's information in a manner that would be useful to the end user.} “One thing that threw [some participants] off initially was how to talk about the gap in a way that would be constructive” (P10).
-While participants “got the concept of seams fairly easily”, “the challenge was how to phrase it such that it was actionable or helped the user” (P08, P12).
-Thankfully, we were able to address this challenge through the scaffolding provided by the “crafting equation of expectations vs. reality” (P07).
-Participants felt “the equation was bang on... [and] boiling it down to a recipe really helped [them] devise the seams effectively” (P06).
+Second, at a process level, \textit{in the beginning, participants struggled to craft or frame the seam's information in an actionable manner to help the user albeit they were successful by the end of it.} While participants “got the concept of seams fairly easily”, “the challenge was how to phrase it such that it was actionable or helped the user” (P08, P12).
+Thankfully, \textbf{the scaffolding provided by the “crafting equation of expectations vs. reality” (P07) addressed this challenge.} “The equation was bang on; boiling it down to a recipe helped [them] devise the seams effectively” (P06).

 Participants proposed \textit{three ways to improve the process} through (a) \textbf{knowing the impact of a seam}, (b) \textbf{adding action items}, and (c) \textbf{creating an organizationally accessible collection of seams.} \textit{First, }they wished to know \textit{the impact of a particular seam on the outcome}.
 Knowing the impact would make the seamful information more actionable because it could “evaluate which seams to tackle first vs. later” (P23), a perspective effectively expressed here: